stats-tgeorge/Utilizing_DS_Resources/Labs/Teacher Version/lab-16/lab-16-tidy-text.md

 ## Packages

-In addition to `tidyverse` we will be using four other packages today
+In addition to `tidyverse` we will be using other packages today

 ## Tidytext